 Limited Company Frequently Asked Questions

 Even if your contract is inside IR35, you can still claim travelling and accommodation expenses, 5% of your turnover, get the benefit of VAT flat rate (saving around £2000 a year), and get the interest on the funds held within your own company, so yes, from a financial point of view it could still definitely be worth it.
 You can find more information about what being inside IR35 could mean for you here.

-4. What expenses can I claim as a limited company director?
+What expenses can I claim as a limited company director?

-- Experienced, specialist providers to 15,000 contractors, freelancers and small to medium sized businesses.
+- Experienced, specialist providers to 15,000 contractors, freelancers and small to medium-sized businesses.

 - Outstanding customer service since 1992.